randomicecube/mml-comp/README.md

 # MML compiler

+Project developed in collaboration with [Diogo Cardoso](https://github.com/D-Card) for our Compilers class at Técnico Lisboa, 2022/2023 spring semester.

+---

 At the beginning of development, the repository contains source code for the Simple language in which all references to MML have been replaced by MML.

 The steps to develop a full MML compiler imply the adaptation of: